If you missed it, read Nick's Twins Week in Review after you've read about the minor leagues.

 - 10. Austin Martin, SS: Martin is still recovering from an arm injury.

-- 2. Royce Lewis, SS: Lewis is still recovering from his second ACL surgery, but is getting back into action in extended spring games.
+- 2. Royce Lewis, SS: Lewis is still recovering from his second ACL surgery.

 PLAYERS OF THE WEEK (as voted on by fans on Twitter)